Keszi94/gamer_corner/README.md

   * What We Offer Section.
 This section is broken down into three subsections: Arcade room, E-teams events and Cafe with table service.
 This section is meant to inform the site's visitors about all the activities and services in the Cafe.
   On large screens the first and third section have a gradient background to visually seperate all three sections and all three pictures are pushed to the right side of the screen to put the text more into focus.
 On smaller devices the pictures are positioned in the middle of the page, with the text placed above them.
   * Contact Us Section.
 This section provides the following information: the Cafe's mobile number, email address and address.
 This section is meant to provide ways for visitors to contact the Cafe if they need further information regarding the services and offers.
   * Google Maps.
-At the bottom of the page, above the fooer is a map with the exact loaction of the Cafe to make it easier to find the location of it for first time visitors.
+At the bottom of the page, above the footer is a map with the exact location of the Cafe to make it easier to find for first time visitors.

   ![Get in touch and map](assets/images/readme-images/getintouchscrs.png)